tc39/notes/es7/2015-11/nov-18.md

 DE: i see you point

 AWB: bug but easy to fix, the internal slots that are used to store the flag are part of the concrete built-in implementations The actual matcher algo, is only intended to access the internal slots.
 Part of what is going on here, in previous spec, these flags where readOnly nonconfigurable own instance property.
 Unfortunately, the annex B compile method specifying them the way it did violated this.
-As compile could change them…
+As compile could change them...

 AWB: we had to add the accessor methods, to RegExp to explain the observable semantics across compile calls.
-Another way to look at it, was accessors are part of the public interface… I believe i classified them as part of the public interface.
+Another way to look at it, was accessors are part of the public interface...
+I believe i classified them as part of the public interface.
 So those can be overriden by subclasses for there own purposes.
 When you get down to matches they should use the internal slot.
 So simple bug, we can fix that.

-DE: if we where to make a tweak with flags, `RegExp.prototype[@@split]` uses the flags accessor, instead of looking at individual flags, which is not great…
+DE: if we where to make a tweak with flags, `RegExp.prototype[@@split]` uses the flags accessor, instead of looking at individual flags, which is not great...

 AWB: we can look at that later

-AWB: when I look a the code, i can see the source of the the bug, The ES5 code did a get, and it wasn’t changed.
+AWB: when I look a the code, i can see the source of the the bug, The ES5 code did a get, and it wasn't changed.
 So faulty refactoring.
 Not a big deal.

 AWB: calling RegExpBuiltinExec directly would require too much work from subclassers